Azure Activities

 {% endhint %}

-### Grant the newly registered application the appropriate permissions
+### Grant API permissions to the registered application

 1. On the left sidebar menu, click **API Permissions**.